 The Alternative School offers a holistic and flexible full-time school experience that has been designed to respond to the needs of young people who are unable to remain in mainstream education.
-Our education programmes can each cater for 40-50 pupils at each of our 4 schools, and is designed for those young people, age 4-18 who require a smaller, nurturing and individual approach to their education.
+Our education programmes can each cater for 40-50 pupils at each of our 4 schools and are designed for those young people, aged 4-18 who require a smaller, nurturing and individual approach to their education.

 - Dyslexia Screening

 - Speech and Language

 - Boxall Profile

 - CAT Scores

 Our open school admissions policy offers any young person who requires some additional support the opportunity of a fresh start and access to personalised education.
 We are an Ofsted & ISA registered and approved independent school with current Good with Outstanding Leadership and Management Ofsted report.
 Over the past 10 years, we have developed our ethos and approach into a model that delivers a better future for young people, sometimes left behind.

 The Alternative School, known as TAS (pronounced TAZ), is a small independent school which specialises in providing an innovative, inspiring and nurturing educational experience and environment for young people who, for a variety of reasons, are disengaged and/or unable to access mainstream education.
 We work closely with a number of local authorities, schools and children’s homes and parents/carers to support young people to become the best they can be, to achieve appropriate qualifications and to make a positive post-16 transition.
 Established in 2007, TAS achieved a ‘good with outstanding’ Ofsted report in June 2014 and then achieved Independent School Association accredited status in October 2014.